Griche414/acit2420-assignment1/README.md

 - Creating ssh keys and add them to your DigitalOcean account
 - Adding a custom Arch Linux image
 - Creating a droplet running Arch Linux
-- Connecting to your droplet from your local machine using SSH
 - Using cloud-init to:
     - Create a new regular user
     - Install some initial packages